wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
+= 1.3.14 =
+Fixed Enqueue error and swap title on expand/collpase all.
+Expanded roll-your-own features.

 = 1.3.13 =
 Added the ability to place a second trigger link inside the expanding content area.